arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	>**Note**: Notice that the connection string value is the combination of various strings and properties, which include the **serverName**, **siteName**, **administratorLogin** and **administratorPassoword** parameters.

-	The **Template Engine** will read the template, evaluate the dependencies between resources and construct a graph that it will  determine the order of deployment.
+	The **Template Engine** will read the template, evaluate the dependencies between resources and construct a graph which will determine the order of deployment.
 When there are not dependencies between resources, the orchestrator will try to deploy the resources in parallel.
 Dependencies can be found by looking at where one resource gets values from another resource via _Resource Expressions_.

 	Sometimes there are dependencies that are not obvious from these references.
 There is a property in the resource template where the user can explicitly declare a dependency.
 The property is called **dependsOn**.